alexwjung/ProbCox/README.md

 The main folder for the accompanying paper as well as all the scripts for replication are found in [Paper](./paper/ProbCox).

 Some quick jupyter notebooks (Google Colab) to try out the module can be found in [Examples](./examples).
-- for a Colab link for a small scale simualtion open [Colab](https://colab.research.google.com/drive/1QiCWAAwFDey2LBshXzwBhn5sGeORzYlF?usp=sharing).
+- Colab link for a small scale simualtion open [Colab](https://colab.research.google.com/drive/1QiCWAAwFDey2LBshXzwBhn5sGeORzYlF?usp=sharing).
-- for a Colab link for a high-dimensional simualtion open [Colab](https://colab.research.google.com/drive/1XAGdms1hWoINLxeThyhD7V0AXY8b-Ixo?usp=sharing).
+- Colab link for a high-dimensional simualtion open [Colab](https://colab.research.google.com/drive/1XAGdms1hWoINLxeThyhD7V0AXY8b-Ixo?usp=sharing).
-- for a Colab link for a data example on the larynx data [R - KMsurv](https://cran.r-project.org/web/packages/KMsurv/KMsurv.pdf)  open [Colab](https://colab.research.google.com/drive/12TNil6y4Cyxb7hI6WVLdcDgAw9WA5QBl?usp=sharing).
+- Colab link for a data example on the larynx data [R - KMsurv](https://cran.r-project.org/web/packages/KMsurv/KMsurv.pdf)  open [Colab](https://colab.research.google.com/drive/12TNil6y4Cyxb7hI6WVLdcDgAw9WA5QBl?usp=sharing).

 The main scripts are found in [ProbCox](./src/probcox).